trocafone/laika/README.md

 }
 ```

 The configuration can be separated in multiple files.
-You must have a base configuration file, which can have `"include"` field with a list of paths:
+In this case there must be a base configuration file that will have to include the other files via `"include"` field with a list of paths:

 ```json
 "include": [